Delboy/DryDrops/README.md

 ### Products Details

 - #### Product Info
-    - The product info section shows information about the product along with buttons to add the item to the user's favorite list, and buttons to add the item to the bag in multiple quantities.
+    - The product info section shows information about the product along with buttons to add the item to the user's favourite list, and buttons to add the item to the bag in multiple quantities.
     - The product's rating is an average of all the product's reviews and displays the result in stars.
 Next to the stars is also a number indicating how many reviews the product has received in total.
     - Clicking the products category will take users to the products page showing only items from that category.
     - If the user is a super user, admin buttons will appear underneath the image.